Anderson-Lab/anderson-lab.github.io/_pages/csis_604_summer_2017.md

 ### Course Structure and Philosophy

 There are no exams for this course.
 There will be practical programming and technology related projects.
-There will also be weekly reports due exploring the theory through state-of-the-art literature.
+There will also be regular reports due exploring the theory through state-of-the-art literature.

 ### Theory

 Since this is summer and the schedule is very tight, you will be given a new paper to read and summarize every other day.
-Handed out Monday, Wednesday, and Friday report due Wednesday, Friday, and Monday, respectively.
-Each report will be in the form of a voice over powerpoint that presents the paper.
+Papers will be available and distributed via OAKS on Monday, Wednesday, and Friday with reports due Wednesday, Friday, and Monday, respectively.
+Each report will be approximately 1 page long without figures (single spaced, yada yada, i.e., don't cut corners).
+Figures are allowed though and encouraged.
+In other words, I expect most reports will be closer to 2 pages long once you count figures and tables.
+If you reference specific results from the paper, you must copy and include the figure or table.
+You cannot quote the paper directly.
+Here is what you must do and you will get a grade for each component (A, B, C, or F):
+1. Summarize the related literature
+2. Summarize the papers contribution and claims, and their conclusions.
+3. Critique the paper.
+Are there any deficiencys or issues?
+Is there a piece that was really well done.
+And of course, you must back this up with a reasoned argument.
+I do NOT want you to critique the writing or the presentation of the paper.
+That is another course.
+We are purely focused on the substance and content.

 ### Lectures

 An overview of the goals for the week will be posted online (Glip).
 The assignments themselves will provide inline notes and discussions.
+There will be no scheduled lecture time, and the course will be conducted entirely in an asynchronous fashion.
+Glip is going to be our friend.

 ### Honor Code